ankkrypt/ankkrypt.brave/README.md

 - Click **Send Crypto Tip** in the game.
 - You will be redirected to [Send Crypto Tip Page](https://ankkrypt.github.io/ankkrypt.brave/send-crypto.html) with a **dynamic QR code**.
 - Or open directly in Brave Wallet: `brave://wallet/send?address=ankkrypt.brave`
+- **New:** Use direct transaction buttons to send ETH or SOL tips instantly without scanning QR codes.

 For Web2 users (via GitHub Pages), you can test the game but crypto tipping only works in Brave Browser through the `.brave` domain.